serverless/blog/posts/2019-07-10-serverless-test-framework.md

 ---
-title: "Basic Integration testing with Serverless Framework"
+title: "Basic Integration Testing with Serverless Framework"
 description: "With the latest Serverless Framework release, we made it easier to test APIs built with the Serverless Framework."
 date: 2019-07-10
 thumbnail: 'https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/sfe-test-framework/thumbnail.png'